October 29, 2022

-The Philadelphia Police Foundation (PPF) held its 4th annual Market Street Run for Blue, a five-mile run or walk event, on Sunday, Oct.
+The Philadelphia Police Foundation (PPF) held its 4th Annual Market Street Run for Blue — a five-mile run or walk event — on Sunday, Oct.
 23 at 8 a.m.
-The Run for Blue is the PPF’s second largest fundraising event and raised over $150,000 via 1,200 runners and walker for our mission this year.
+The Run for Blue is the PPF’s second-largest fundraising event and raised over $150,000 via 1,200 runners and walkers for our mission this year.

-The Official Race Starters were 7 Philadelphia Officers hit by gunfire while on duty over the past 12 months (including the 3 PPD SWAT Officers shot in Mid-October).
+The official race starters were seven (7) Philadelphia Officers hit by gunfire while on duty over the past 12 months (including the 3 PPD SWAT Officers shot in Mid-October).
 The 7 officers are as follows: Philadelphia Police Officer Arcenio Perez, who was shot in the arm last October while apprehending the Jefferson Hospital shooting suspect.
-Phila Police SWAT Officer Donald Murdoch, who was shot in the chest in February serving a warrant for an illegal drug manufacturer on Lehigh Ave.
-Phila Police Officer Sergio Diggs, who was shot in the head during an incident on July 4th on the Ben Franklin Parkway.
+Philadelphia Police SWAT Officer Donald Murdoch, who was shot in the chest in February serving a warrant for an illegal drug manufacturer on Lehigh Ave.
+Philadelphia Police Officer Sergio Diggs, who was shot in the head during an incident on July 4th on the Ben Franklin Parkway.
 SEPTA Transit Police Officer Ervis Onuzi, who was shot in the abdomen while helping apprehend a man in the Frankford section of the city.
-Phila Police SWAT Officers TJ Fitzpatrick, Patrick Saba and Ed Quintana, each shot while serving a murder warrant in North Philadelphia last Wednesday.
+Phila Police SWAT Officers TJ Fitzpatrick, Patrick Saba and Ed Quintana, each shot while serving a murder warrant in North Philadelphia.